chao-samu/SearchBar-for-Everything-and-TC/README.md

 # How to use?
 1. It's a Rainmeter skin you need Rainmeter
-2. You need "[Everything](http://bgd69.deviantart.com/art/Search-425781470)" installed and/or "[Total Commander](https://www.ghisler.com)Total Commander"
+2. You need "[Everything](http://bgd69.deviantart.com/art/Search-425781470)" installed and/or "[Total Commander](https://www.ghisler.com)"
 3. Install the *.rmskin file
 4. Important!
 Edit the "SearchBar.cfg" to your needs.
 Add the drives you want and the correct program paths.
 Keep it LUA language conform (normally you just need to know that you have to